OXFORD -- Since opening in 1995, the Devil's Ridge Golf Club has played as tough as the name suggests.

 Other amenities, like summer-long memberships, make Devil's Ridge a top-notch place to play.
 Fleming said the course hosts a ton of outings every summer with its 220-person banquet center, the Oakwood Room, and its outdoor patio.
 The Devil's Grill in the clubhouse and the Oakwood Room, which is also home to weddings and other gatherings, provide stunning views from the all-glass wall facing the course.

-Group and private lessons from PGA teaching professionals are also available, along with club repair.
-For a tee time at Devil's Ridge, call 248-969-0100 or book on-line at www.devilsridge.com.
+Group and private lessons from PGA Professionals are also available, along with club repair.